-cert\root cert-sel
+cert_root cert-sel

 The X.509 distinguished name of a certificate that is a trusted root CA certificate.
-It must be encoded in a file in the aggregate.
+It must be encoded in a file in the /etc/inet/ike/publickeys directory.

-/etc/inet/ike/publickeys directory.
 It must have a CRL in /etc/inet/ike/crls.
-Multiple cert root parameters self-signed, or has otherwise been verified as trustworthy for signing IKE exchanges.
+Multiple cert root parameters aggregate.

+cert_trust cert-sel Specifies an X.509 distinguished name of a certificate that is self-signed, or has otherwise been verified as trustworthy for signing IKE exchanges.
 It must be encoded in a file in /etc/inet/ike/publickeys.

 Multiple cert trust parameters aggregate.

-Specifies an X.509 distinguished name of a certificate that is cert\trust cert-sel ignore\crls If this keyword is present in the file, in.iked(1M) ignores cert root)
+ignore_crls If this keyword is present in the file, in.iked(1M)

-Certificate Revocation Lists (CRLs) for root CAs (as given in ldap\server ldap-list A list of LDAP servers to query for certificates.
+ignores Certificate Revocation Lists (CRLs) for root

+CAs (as given in cert_root)

+ldap_server ldap-list A list of LDAP servers to query for certificates.
 The list can be additive.

-proxy string The string following this keyword must be a URL for an socks string The string following this keyword must be a URL for a

-HTTP proxy, for example, http://proxy:8080.
+pkcs11_path string The string that follows is a pathname to a shared object proxy string The string following this keyword must be a URL for an HTTP proxy, for example, http://proxy:8080.